Scanners: Plot

-Unknown to Ruth, Keller is working for Revok as a mole and informs him of Ruth's infiltration plan.
-Revok dispatches assassins to follow Vale as he visits an unaffiliated scanner named Benjamin Pierce, a successful yet reclusive sculptor who copes with his abilities through his art.
-Revok's assassins murder Pierce, but Vale reads Pierce's dying brain and learns of a group of scanners, led by Kim Obrist, who oppose Revok's group.
+Unknown to Ruth, Keller is working for Revok and informs him of Ruth's infiltration plan.
+Revok dispatches assassins to follow Vale as he visits an unaffiliated scanner, Benjamin Pierce, a successful yet reclusive sculptor who copes with his abilities through his art.
+Revok's assassins murder Pierce, but Vale defeats the assassins with his powers and reads Pierce's dying thoughts, learning of another group of scanners, led by Kim Obrist, who oppose Revok's group.
 Vale tracks down Obrist and attends a meeting, but Revok's assassins strike again; only Vale and Obrist survive.

-Vale learns of a pharmaceutical company, Biocarbon Amalgamate, which he soon discovers Revok is using to distribute large quantities of ephemerol under a ConSec computer program called "Ripe."
-Vale and Obrist return to ConSec to investigate, and Ruth admits that he founded Biocarbon Amalgamate and suggests Vale cyberpathically scan the computer system to learn more.
-Keller attacks Obrist and kills Ruth while Vale and Obrist flee the ConSec building.
-Vale cyberpathically hacks into the computer network through a telephone booth and downloads ephemerol shipment information directly into his mind.
+Vale learns of a pharmaceutical company, Biocarbon Amalgamate.
+He discovers it manufactures ephemerol and that Revok is distributing the drug utilizing a computerized ConSec plan, codenamed Ripe.
+He and Obrist go to ConSec to investigate, where Ruth admits that he founded Biocarbon Amalgamate but has no direct connection to it anymore and claims no knowledge of Revok's involvement there.
+He encourages Vale to cyberpathically scan the computer system to find out more.

+Keller kills Ruth, while Vale and Obrist escape.
+Vale cyberpathically hacks into the computer network using a telephone booth and downloads ephemerol shipment information directly into his mind.
 Keller is killed when the computer explodes during his attempt to intercept Vale.

-Vale and Obrist visit a doctor on the list of ephemerol recipients, where they discover that it is being prescribed to pregnant women, causing their children to become scanners.
-Revok and his men ambush and abduct Vale and Obrist, taking them to the Biocarbon Amalgamate plant.
-Revok reveals to Vale that they are both Ruth's children, and their father developed ephemerol as a sedative for pregnant women; Ruth learned about the drug's side-effect during his wife's pregnancies, and he made them the most powerful scanners in the world by administering a prototype dosage prior to abandoning them.
-Revok plans to create and lead a new generation of scanners to take over the world by mass-distributing ephemerol, but Vale refuses to join the plot accusing Revok of acting like his father, causing him to become enraged.
-A telepathic duel ensues between the brothers, during the course of which Vale's body is destroyed and burned.
-However, when Obrist encounters Revok, his head scar has vanished, his eyes are now blue, and he speaks in Vale's voice; Vale had somehow managed to switch his consciousness with Revok's at the last minute.
+Vale and Obrist visit Dr. Frame, someone who is receiving the drug.
+Obrist encounters a pregnant woman and realizes the woman's fetus has scanned her.
+Vale confronts Dr. Frame and learns that Revok's plan is to prescribe ephemerol to pregnant women, turning their children into scanners.
+Revok's group captures Vale and Obrist and take them to the Biocarbon Amalgamate plant.

+Revok reveals to Vale that they are both sons of Dr. Ruth, who developed ephemerol as a sedative for pregnant women.
+Ruth learned about the drug's side effect during his wife's pregnancies, and he made them the most powerful scanners in the world by administering a prototype dosage prior to abandoning them.
+Revok plans to create and lead a new generation of scanners to take over the world, but Vale refuses to join him.
+Vale accuses Revok of acting like his father, which enrages Revok.
+The brothers engage in a telepathic duel, which incinerates Vale's body.
+However, when Obrist encounters Revok, she discovers that Vale somehow has managed to take over Revok's body during the duel.